fouladi/sup/README.md

 irreversibility.
 It means, after converting a word to the target format (SUP), the information to converting it back, is lost.

+But someone who can read Persian with Arabic characters, can correctly guess the word in SUP.

+A database with hash values of Persian words (with Arabic letters) as index in a table, could be used for a reverse mapping of a SUP word to original Persian word (in Arabic letters).

 Usage:
 ------